The other day I received this e-mail on siphoning gas from cars:

 - fit type: Universal Fit

-You may want to carry a larger hose for vehicles that will accept it.
-Just remember that stealing gas is illegal and should be avoided.
+You may want to carry a longer hose for vehicles that will accept it.
+Just remember that stealing gas or tampering with a gas pump is illegal and should be avoided.